Live Ad Replacement

 Pay-per-Play

-Meanwhile, Television Point of Sales is committed to working with networks and content providers to define and obtain broadcast ad replacement rights.
-If networks were to place a reasonable value on each ad spot, and could agree on a method of verification, ad replacement would be reduced to a simple pay-per-play transaction.
-We believe this is the future of television advertising, and makes sense in a world where consumers have many viewing options.
+Television Point of Sales is committed to working with networks and content providers to define and obtain broadcast ad replacement rights.
+We believe local ad replacement is the future of television advertising, and makes sense in a world where consumers have many viewing options.

-We see a clear market need for ad targeting on a local level, and it would benefit the networks to think out of the box to facilitate the practice.
-Targeted advertising creates new revenue streams for networks, providers, and business venues, and TVPOS has a great solution for it today!
+We see a clear market need for ad targeting on a local level.
+Targeted advertising creates new revenue streams for all sorts of business venues, and TVPOS has a great solution for it today!

 Contact us for more information on this exciting product, available only from Television Point of Sales!